prikhi/hkhue/README.md

 * Setting the name of a light.
 * Setting the Brightness & Color-Temperature/RGB of a specific light(by name or
   number) or all lights - with custom light-state transition times.
+* Scanning for new lights & associating them with the bridge.

 ## Ideas